mjhea0/node-workshop/challenges/README.md

 1. Write a function called `findChar()` that takes a string and an integer as arguments, and returns the character at the position represented by the number.
 (Remember: indexing starts a 0)
   - Input: `'twister', 2`
   - Output: `'i'`
 1. Write a function called `calculate()` that takes two integers and a string as arguments.
 If the string is `add`, then return the sum of the integers.
-If the string is `subtract`, return the difference.
+If the string is `sub`, return the difference.
 If the string is `mult`, return the product.
 If the string is `div`, return the ratio.
 Otherwise return 0.
   - Input: `1, 10, 'add'`
   - Output: `11`
 1. Write a function called `repeater()` that takes a string and an integer as arguments, and returns the string repeated that many number of times.